 Variables:

-• UL is the upper limit of the data
+• UL is the upper class boundary/limit of that class interval

-• LL is the lower limit of the data
+• LL is the lower class boundary/limit of that class interval

 How to Calculate Class Size?